In the preface to his Elements of Mathematical Logic, Łukasiewicz describes his primary contributions.

 Proof.
 Consider the Polish grammar , where and .
 The set of production rules is defined as follows.

 Nothing has changed from the previous example except the production rule has the addition operator in prefix position.
 This has made the grammar unambiguous.

 Let .
-We prove by contradiction.
-Assume there exist two distinct leftmost derivations of .
+Assume to the contrary that there exist two distinct leftmost derivations of .
 Consider the first replacement at which they differ.
 If the rule is then one derivation must chose and the other .
 The derivation from must produce a , but the derivation from cannot.
 They must produce different strings.
 Similarly if the rule is they must produce different strings since all symbols derived from start with different digits.
 We have arrived at a contradiction because both derivations must arrive at the same string, namely . □